Urviskumar/Autonomous_Navigation_into_Mock_Smart_City/README.md

 * ROS2 Foxy: Enabled efficient system integration, data handling, and algorithm implementation.
 Provided a robust framework for robot control and communication.</p>

-# Navigation Strategy
+## C Navigation Strategy
-<p align="justify">In this project, our four-wheeled, nonholonomic Rosmaster R2 bot by Yahboom company utilizes a differential drive system with independently driven wheels.
-The robot is equipped with LiDAR and an RGB-D camera, which are essential for real-time video segmentation and obstacle detection, facilitating autonomous navigation in a mock city environment.</p>
+<p align="justify">Following the background of our project's aims and objectives, our four-wheeled, nonholonomic system, is equipped with LiDAR and an RGB-D camera, which are essential for real-time video segmentation and obstacle detection, facilitating autonomous navigation in a mock city environment.</p>

 <p align="justify">The navigation strategy involves a combination of sensor fusion and path planning algorithms to navigate towards a target while avoiding obstacles.
 The robot continuously performs real-time video segmentation to track lanes and detect obstacles, including other R2 bots and various barriers.</p>